SaerTrial/SaerTrial.github.io/_posts/2024-08-04-sctf-password-locker.md

 ### Feedback-driven hardware fuzzing by avatar2 + hydrabus

 The key idea is to get access to the value at 0x2000003c, in order to identify whether the currently pressed button is the right one.
-Avatar2 offers a full control over openocd and we could incorporate this feature into the previous script.
+In this case, I use Avatar2 that offers a full control over openocd, and this feature could seamlessly be incorporated into the previous script.

 To enable a connection between the blue pill and openocd, we need to provide a configuration file for openocd.
 According to most online tutorials, people usually connect st-link to their devices, then establish connection via openocd by providing two configuration files, including one for st-link and another for the blue pill.
 However, avatar2 only accepts one argument to specify a configuration file.
 Hence, I educativelly consolidated two files as the whole one and it worked well.
 Note that the content of the st-link configuration file should always be placed at the beginning, otherwise, PC can't identify st-link for further connection.